xrdocs/multicast/_tutorials/tree-sid-coe.md

 The following shows a screenshot of one of the static Tree-SID polices as rendered by the Crosswork Optimization Engine.
 All essential information on the Tree-SID policy including the Root Node, Name, Tree-ID, Admin and Operational Status, SR Label, Type (Static/Dynamic), optimization criteria (Metric), Constraints and Path details are shown.
 This allows the operator to view all essential information pertaining to the Tree-SID policy at a glance.

 In addition, COE  maintains an event history of the Tree-SID policy.
-This means that the operator may use the COE UI to learn about past events such as admin and operational state changes, and changes in the SR policy paths.
+This means that the operator may use the COE UI to learn about past events such as admin and operational state changes, and changes in the Tree-SID SR policy paths.

 Static Tree-SID policy summary: